-Download our Fundraising Pack for more ideas and information about how to get involved!
+Download our Fundraising Pack for more ideas and information on how to get involved!

-Nick Blinco, Director of Development, Alumni and Business Engagement: "We're open to any ideas people might have, whether they;re tried and tested or something more original.
-This is a brillian way for our alumni and other supporters to raise money and enjoy themselves at the same time."
+Nick Blinco, Director of Development, Alumni and Business Engagement: "We're open to any ideas people might have, whether they're tried and tested or something more original.
+This is a brilliant way for our alumni and other supporters to raise money and enjoy themselves at the same time."

 You can use Just Giving to set up a fundraising page for any other events that you are taking part in.
 Please follow the link below to set up your page using Just Giving.